y9k8i/fake-captive-portal-tokyo/README.md

-# Fake Captive Portal in Tokyo
+# Fake Captive Portal Tokyo
+A fake captive portal plugin for Wifipumpkin3 based on open wireless access points in Tokyo.

 ## Getting Started
 If you have not already installed Wifipumpkin3, we recommend using an installation script.